-Applicants may request between \$15,000 and \$40,000 for the 2018-2019 grant operating year, which NCCEH intends to be July 1, 2018 to June 30, 2019.
+Applicants may request between \$15,000 and \$40,000 per Regional Committee they plan to serve for the 2019-2020 grant operating year, which is September 1, 2019 to August 31, 2020.
+That means that an applicant applying to service two Regional Committees with this grant may apply for up to \$80,000 (up to \$40,000 per Regional Committee).
 Applicants must have a detailed plan to spend all the funding within the grant year.
 Applicants must demonstrate:

-- Their agency has the capacity to manage the grants on a reimbursement basis. - Their agency has the capacity to expend the funds in a timely manner and a demonstrated history of strong grant management. - The amount requested matches the current needs of the CE system.
+- Their agency has the capacity to manage the grants on a reimbursement basis. - Their agency has the capacity to expend the funds in a timely manner and has ademonstrated history of strong grant management. - The amount requested matches the current needs of the CE system.
 Higher requests must show that SSO-CE funds will significantly improve the CE system or that the CE system has unique needs such as high numbers of participating agencies or clients.

-NCCEH recommends that applicants request 55% to 65% of their total budget for activities that fall under annual assessment of service needs, 25% to 35% of their total budget for activities that fall under case management, and up to 15% of their budget for outreach.
 Requests should be justified by gaps in the current CE system, and requests should ensure that the basic infrastructure of CE, including prioritization waiting lists and case conferencing, will be in place.